MeTheKaptain/Lab-Manager-Resources/README.md

 * replace drying mats
 	- sinks, cell culture, and chemical/equipment bench
 * have the department order printer toner *(Brother printer in Dr. Mooers’ room)*
+	- spare toner is stored in the room on the floor by the shelving system
 * refill the hand soap dispenser
 * stock EtOH jugs from the iLabs ethanol vault
 * clean the used spatulas and scoopulas
 * empty the vacuum waste on the bench top *(just yours)*
 * empty the cell culture vacuum waste when full *(464 and 457)*
+* have EHSO pick up liquid hazardous waste when full
+	- form to fill out is on the EHSO website *(link below)*

 [Back to Top](#table-of-contents)